IRI-Research/metadataplayer/doc/architecture.en.md

 Widgets are modules, visible or not, adding functionalities to the Metadataplayer.

-Located in the *src/widgets* directory, they're composed of a mandatory JavaScript file, *WidgetName.js* and an optional stylesheet, *WidgetName.css*
+Located in the *src/widgets* directory, they’re composed of a mandatory JavaScript file, *WidgetName.js* and an optional stylesheet, *WidgetName.css*

 #### Common Widget Options ####